keith/lsp_spinner.nvim/README.md

 ## lsp_spinner.nvim

-Nvim plugin to display the name of the running LSP client(s) and a spinner when there are jobs in progress.
+Nvim library to get the name of the running LSP client(s) and a spinner when there are jobs in progress.
+Intended for use in statusline.

 ### Install